 There are 11 officially recognised languages, most of them indigenous to South Africa.
 English is one of these, and everywhere you go, you can expect to find people who speak and understand it.
 English is the language of the cities, of commerce and banking, of government and official documents.
 Road signs and official forms are in English and at any hotel, most service staff speak English.

-South Africa is 2 hours ahead of GMT.
+South Africa and Mozambique are 2 hours ahead of GMT.

 South African Rand (ZAR), denoted by the symbol R.